-In December 2013, we completed an offering of \$201.3 million aggregate principal amount of 1.25% convertible senior notes (the "Notes") due 2018.
-As a result of this convertible notes offering, we incurred \$201.3 million principal amount of indebtedness, the principal amount of which we may be required to pay at maturity in 2018, or, upon the occurrence of a make-whole fundamental change (as defined in the indenture).
+In December 2013, we completed an offering of \$201.3 million aggregate principal amount of 1.25% convertible senior notes due 2018 and in June 2015, we completed an offering of \$230.0 million aggregate principal amount of 0.75% convertible senior notes due 2020.
+As a result of these convertible notes offerings, we incurred \$431.3 million principal amount of indebtedness, the principal amounts of which we may be required to pay at maturity in 2018 and 2020, or, upon the occurrence of a make-whole fundamental change (as defined in the indentures).
 There can be no assurance that we will be able to repay this indebtedness when due, or that we will be able to refinance this indebtedness on acceptable terms or at all.
 In addition, this indebtedness could, among other things: